How is Coronavirus Affecting Placements, Internships and Insights?

 Internships are full-time, paid work experience schemes that typically take place during summer time.
 They last between one to four months.

 There is still a lot of uncertainty around how long the current coronavirus pandemic will last.
-Because of this, there are various approaches being implemented by employers on a company-by-company basis in regards to internship programmes.
+Because of this, there are various approaches being implemented by employers on a company-by-company basis in regard to internship programmes.

 How are internships being affected by coronavirus?